 With any stock or fund, you can quickly and easily log into your online account and see the exact market value of your investment.
 With properties, it’s a tad more complicated (and that’s an understatement!).
 Sure, you could get someone to evaluate your property, but this will generally only come into play once you’ve got someone who is prepared to pay for it and you only find this out when you get into selling!
 Not to mention all of the fees surrounding the process.

 The Benefits of Investing in Stocks and Shares #6 – Liquidity

-Another fantastic advantage of stocks & shares is that you retain a much better control over you funds.
+Another fantastic advantage of stocks & shares is that you retain much better control over your funds.
 If you need your money, you can get it quickly.
 If you need to buy, you can do it immediately.
 If you need to sell, you can sell almost instantly.

 Property, on the other hand, is illiquid – it makes such maneuvers impossible.